-Modern slavery is a term used to cover slavery, servitude and forced or compulsory labour; and human trafficking.
+Modern slavery is a term used to cover slavery, servitude and forced or compulsory labour as well as human trafficking.
 It exists in a wide variety of brutal forms.
 It includes people being forced into prostitution or other forms of sexual exploitation.
 It includes people being forced to work for very low pay, or no pay at all, sometimes within the perpetrator’s home.

 Where a person deprives another person of their freedom, exercises control over them so that they are not free to make choices of their own, and treats that other person like they owned them, then it is likely that such actions will amount to slavery.

 Often, victims of slavery are moved around, or trafficked, by the person who is controlling them.
 A person is trafficked if they are brought to (or moved around) a country by others who trick, threaten, frighten, hurt or force them to do work or other things they don’t want to do.

 Victims are often people who are vulnerable, who are tricked into trafficking and slavery by false promises of jobs, education and even loving relationships.
 While many victims are migrants who have been trafficked into the UK from other countries, they may also be born and live in the UK.

 How to spot a potential victim of slavery